Traditional Jewish chronology: Second Temple: Its years of duration and year of destruction

 Jews have traditionally held the view that the date in which they are to reckon the 2nd Temple's destruction is the year which preceded the 380th year of the Seleucid era, also known as the Year of Alexander (a date which corresponds to anno 69 CE).
 This means the destruction of the 2nd Temple fell out in the lunar month of Av in the 379th year of the Seleucid era counting (Year of Alexander), or what corresponds to anno 68 CE.

 The two most ancient historical sources used to support this tradition are the Jewish historian Josephus, citing the Book of Maccabees, and the Aramaic Scroll of Antiochus (compiled, according to Saadia Gaon, by the elders of the Schools of Hillel and Shammai).
 The Scroll of Antiochus would have been written in the early first century CE, before Suetonius wrote his Lives of the Caesars.
 However, there is a proclivity among modern-day chroniclers to bypass these Jewish sources, in favor of others.

-According to the Aramaic Scroll of Antiochus, from the Second Temple's rebuilding till the 23rd year of the reign of Antiochus Eupator, son of Antiochus Epiphanes who invaded Judaea, there had transpired 213 years in total (i.e. since the Second Temple's construction under Darius).
+According to the Aramaic Scroll of Antiochus, from the Second Temple's rebuilding till the 23rd year of the reign of Antiochus Eupator, son of Antiochus Epiphanes who invaded Judea, there had transpired 213 years in total (i.e. since the Second Temple's construction under Darius).
 Quoting verbatim from that ancient Aramaic record: